 - These are safer as they work by filling the waste into a chamber and covering it before starting the operation.
 Jams are also unlikely.

-- For households with larger amounts of waste, the Batch Feed type will not be suitable as it will require more time to dispose the same amount of waste than the Continuous Feed type.
+- For households with larger amounts of waste, the Batch Feed type will not be suitable as it will require more time to dispose of the same amount of waste than the Continuous Feed type.

 - As you wait for the disposer chamber to fill, accumulated waste can easily start rotting and prove to be an unhealthy and unhygienic practice.
 These could also attract germs, bacteria, ants and flies.